100 Notable alumni of

 -

-Magdalene Mary Therese Szubanski AO, known as Magda Szubanski, is an Australian comedy actress, author, singer and LGBT rights advocate.
-She performed in Fast Forward, Kath & Kim as Sharon Strzelecki and in the films Babe (1995) and Babe: Pig in the City (1998), Happy Feet (2006) and Happy Feet Two (2011).
+Magdalene Mary Therese Szubanski AO is an Australian comedian, actor, author, and LGBT rights advocate.
+She performed in Fast Forward, Kath & Kim as Sharon Strzelecki, and in the films Babe (1995) and Babe: Pig in the City (1998), Happy Feet (2006) and Happy Feet Two (2011).
 In 2003 and 2004 surveys, she polled as the most recognised and well-liked Australian television personality.

 -